-Generalized nodular dermatofibrosis (dermatofibromas), recognized rarely in German Shepherds (believed to be an inherited, autosomal dominant trait) and even less commonly in other canine breeds, is a syndrome in which multiple collagenous nevi are associated with renal cystadenocarcinomas and, in females, multiple uterine leiomyomas.
-Skin lesions, first recognized when animals are 3–5 yr old, are characterized by the development of multiple collagenous nevi varying from barely palpable to large and nodular, generally on the limbs, feet, head, and trunk.
+Generalized nodular dermatofibrosis (dermatofibromas), recognized rarely in German Shepherd Dogs (believed to be an inherited, autosomal dominant trait) and even less commonly in other canine breeds, is a syndrome in which multiple collagenous nevi are associated with renal cystadenocarcinomas and, in females, multiple uterine leiomyomas.
+Skin lesions, first recognized when animals are 3–5 years old, are characterized by the development of multiple collagenous nevi varying from barely palpable to large and nodular, generally on the limbs, feet, head, and trunk.
 They may be symmetrically distributed.
-Renal disease develops ~3–5 yr after the skin lesions are recognized.
+Renal disease develops ~3–5 years after the skin lesions are recognized.
 No known therapy can prevent development of the renal and uterine neoplasms.

 Acrochordons (cutaneous tags, soft fibromas, fibrovascular papillomas) are distinctive, benign, cutaneous lesions of older dogs.
 These lesions are common, may be single or multiple, and can develop in any breed, although large breeds may be at increased risk.
 Most commonly, they appear as pedunculated exophytic growths, often covered by a verrucous epidermal surface.
 Treatment is optional, but a biopsy is recommended to confirm the diagnosis.
 Acrochordons are amenable to excision, electrosurgery, and cryosurgery, but dogs that develop one are prone to develop others over time.